Why Bitter Gourd Leaves Turning Yellow?

 Also Read: Is Peat Moss Good for Tomatoes?

-Place where you plant bitter melons
+A place where you plant bitter melons

 Bitter gourd can tolerate sandy or silty loam soil, but the soil should have a great drainage system.